"Minette" rose Description

 Thornless (or almost).
 Light green foliage.
 6 to 9 leaflets.

 Height of up to 4' 11" (up to 150 cm).

 USDA zone 3b through 9b.
 Blooms tend to ball in wet weather.
 Disease susceptibility: very disease resistant.

-The rose currently available as 'Minette' is identical to 'Rosa x suionum' in Scandinavia, to 'Dornenlose Kreiselrose' (thornless turbinata) in Germany and to 'Banshee-Rose' in USA.
+The rose currently sold as 'Minette' is identical to 'Rosa x suionum' in Scandinavia, to 'Dornenlose Kreiselrose' (thornless turbinata) in Germany and possibly to 'Banshee-Rose' in USA.

 The Swedish Rose Society recommends Minette